 On P216L41 (CID #1330, CID #2611):

-For a 20 MHz non-OFDMA EHT PPDU transmission, the 20 MHz is divided into 256 subcarriers.
-The signal is transmitted on all or a subset of subcarriers -122 to -2 and 2 to 122, with 0 being the center subcarrier.
-For a 20 MHz OFDMA EHT PPDU transmission, the 20 MHz is divided into 256 subcarriers.
-The signal is transmitted on all or a subset of the subcarriers -122 to -4 and 4 to 122, with 0 being the center subcarrier.
+For a 20 MHz EHT PPDU transmission, the 20 MHz is divided into 256 subcarriers for the EHT-modulated fields.
+For a 20 MHz non OFDMA EHT PPDU transmission, the signal of each EHT-modulated field is transmitted on subcarriers -122 to -2 and 2 to 122, with 0 being the center subcarrier.
+For a 20 MHz OFDMA EHT PPDU transmission, the signal of each EHT-modulated field is transmitted on all or a subset of the subcarriers -122 to -4 and 4 to 122, with 0 being the center subcarrier.

-For a 40 MHz non-OFDMA EHT PPDU transmission, the 40 MHz is divided into 512 subcarriers.
-The signal is transmitted on subcarriers -244 to -3 and 3 to 244, with 0 being the center subcarrier.
-For a 40 MHz OFDMA EHT PPDU transmission, the 40 MHz is divided into 512.
-The signal is transmitted on all or a subset of subcarriers -244 to -3 and 3 to 244, with 0 being the center subcarrier.
+For a 40 MHz EHT PPDU transmission, the 40 MHz is divided into 512 subcarriers for the EHT-modulated fields.
+For a 40 MHz non OFDMA EHT PPDU transmission, the signal of each EHT-modulated field is transmitted on subcarriers -244 to -3 and 3 to 244, with 0 being the center subcarrier.
+For a 40 MHz OFDMA EHT PPDU transmission, the signal of each EHT-modulated field is transmitted on all or a subset of subcarriers -244 to -3 and 3 to 244, with 0 being the center subcarrier.

-For an 80 MHz non-OFDMA EHT PPDU transmission, the 80 MHz is divided into 1024 subcarriers.
-The signal is transmitted on subcarriers -500 to -3 and 3 to 500, with 0 being the center subcarrier.
-For an 80 MHz OFDMA EHT PPDU transmission, the 80 MHz is divided into 1024 subcarriers.
-The signal is transmitted on all or a subset of the subcarriers -500 to -259, -253 to -12, 12 to 253, and 259 to 500, with 0 being the center subcarrier.
+For an 80 MHz EHT PPDU transmission, the 80 MHz is divided into 1024 subcarriers for the EHT-modulated fields.
+For an 80MHz nonpunctured non-OFDMA EHT PPDU, the signal of each EHT-modulated field is transmitted on subcarriers -500 to -3 and 3 to 500, with 0 being the center subcarrier.
+For an 80 MHz OFDMA EHT PPDU or punctured non-OFDMA EHT PPDU transmission, the signal of each EHT-modulated field is transmitted on all or a subset of the subcarriers -500 to -259, -253 to -12, 12 to 253, and 259 to 500, with 0 being the center subcarrier.

-For a 160 MHz EHT PPDU transmission, each half 80 MHz bandwidth is divided into 1024 subcarriers, and the subcarriers on which the signal is transmitted in each 80 MHz bandwidth is identical to an 80 MHz EHT PPDU transmission, depending on non-OFDMA or OFDMA transmission within the corresponding 80 MHz.
+For a 160 MHz EHT PPDU transmission, each half 80 MHz bandwidth is divided into 1024 subcarriers for the EHT-modulated fields, and the subcarriers on which the signal is transmitted in each 80 MHz bandwidth is identical to an 80 MHz EHT PPDU transmission, depending on whether it is nonpunctured non-OFDMA, punctured non-OFDMA or OFDMA transmission within the corresponding 80 MHz.

-For a 320 MHz EHT PPDU transmission, each half 160 MHz bandwidth is divided into 2048 subcarriers, and the subcarriers on which the signal is transmitted in each 160 MHz bandwidth is identical to an 160 MHz EHT PPDU transmission, depending on non-OFDMA or OFDMA transmission within the corresponding 160 MHz.
+For a 320 MHz EHT PPDU transmission, each half 160 MHz bandwidth is divided into 2048 subcarriers for the EHT-modulated fields, and the subcarriers on which the signal is transmitted in each 160 MHz bandwidth is identical to an 160 MHz EHT PPDU transmission, depending on whether it is nonpunctured non-OFDMA, punctured non-OFDMA or OFDMA transmission within the corresponding 160 MHz.